kaylacasale/ecommerce/README.md

 > Enter `schema.sql` content into your MySQL Workbench
 ![Drop MySQL Database](assets/drop-mysql-database.png "Insert schema.sql in MySQL Workbench locally")

+4. Seed the Database
+> Enter into the command-line after creating database in SQL:

+    `npm run seed`

+OR

+    `node seeds/seed.js`

+**Personalize your seeds *directly* by changing the files within the `seeds` folder or *dynamically* through the Sequelize functions**
 ## Video Walkthrough